phrawzty/katacoda/get-started-woo/intro.md

-This is the intro file.
+This is the intro file (i.e. *before* the steps).
 We should do an introduction here.